-All libraries are open, but general access is limited to students, faculty and staff with current SunCard or Pitchfork Card.
-Non-ASU visitors are welcome by appointment only for specific research purposes.
-See the appointment options below.
+All libraries are open, but building entry is limited to students, faculty and staff with current SunCard or Pitchfork Card.
+Non-ASU visitors may be admitted by appointment only for specific research purposes.
+(See contacts below.)

 Wurzburger Reading Room